-An email message constitutes an official record when the document is made or received in connection with the transaction of University business.
-If it would be needed as evidence of a department's activities, events, or business transactions for operational, legal, regulatory, and/or historical purposes, it is a record.
-(Also see What Is A Record? for additional information on determining if a message is a record) Examples are:
+An email message constitutes an official record only when the document is made or received in connection with the transaction of University business.
+An email that provides evidence of a department's activities, events, or business transactions for operational, legal, regulatory, and/or historical purposes is most likely a record.
+(See What Is a Record? for additional information on determining if a message is a record.)
+Examples of records may include:

 - When it records official decisions

 - When it records or communicates discussions about policies, programs and program delivery

 - When it contains background information used to develop other University documents such as studies, reports or position papers